-Last Updated on 31.12.2018 by Iliyan
+Last Updated on 24.07.2023 by Iliyan

 Changgyeonggung Palace

 The palace is situated in the heart of Seoul.
-It has been built for the first time by the 4th ruler of the Joseon dynasty, King Sejong, for his father – King Taejong.
+It was built for the first time by the 4th ruler of the Joseon dynasty, King Sejong, for his father – King Taejong.
 In spite of that, the queen has also lived inside the complex and it is no coincidence that it was significantly smaller in size compared to the king’s one.
 The halls are also quite smaller and relatively less in count.
 Through the years, the palace has sheltered royal wives, as well as concubines, and it was also used for offices of the government departments.

 The other palaces of the Joseon dynasty have been built in compliance with the strict royal principles for design and have a northern-south orientation.
 The Changgyeonggung palace has been built differently and it is distinguished by the eastern-west orientation, which is common during the time of the Goryeo dinasty.
 The main throne hall Myeongjeongjeon, Myeongjeongmun Gate and Honghwamun Gate look to the east towards the Naksan Mountain, while the structures during the time of the Joseon dynasty looked to the south.